vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Second panel from left (W 2): Arjuna’s penance

-The overall idea of this panel W 2 is clear: it shows Arjuna’s severe asceticism by standing on one leg in order to propitiate Siva. ´ 48 Nārāyan. a does not belong to this context, nor has Indra a role to play any longer.
+The overall idea of this panel W 2 is clear: it shows Arjuna’s severe asceticism by standing on one leg in order to propitiate Siva. ´ 48 Nārāyaṇa does not belong to this context, nor has Indra a role to play any longer.
 It is not immediately clear, however, who the figure to his left could be.

 47 SP 6.10–12.
 For Sanskrit text and notes see SP I, 71, 144.

-48 MBh 3.39.23: caturthe tv atha sam. prāpte māsi p¯urn. e tatah. param | vāyubhaks.o mahā bāhur abhavat pān. ḍunandanah. | ¯urdhvabāhur nirālambah. pādāṅgus.t.hāgravis.t.hitah. k 23 k
+48 MBh 3.39.23: caturthe tv atha sam. prāpte māsi p¯urṇe tatah. param | vāyubhaks.o mahā bāhur abhavat pān. ḍunandanah. | ¯urdhvabāhur nirālambah. pādāṅgus.t.hāgravis.t.hitah. k 23 k